Want to know the secret to losing weight and keeping it off?

-I see many participants of all shapes, weights, and sizes engage in the studies I work on, and most of them struggle with one of two things diet or exercise.
-The ones that struggle with diet typically don’t lose as much weight or any weight at all.
+I see participants of all shapes, weights, and sizes engage in the studies I work on, and most of them struggle with one of two components targeted in studies: diet or exercise.
+The ones that struggle primarily with diet typically have a harder time losing weight than those that struggle to meet physical activity goals.

 In most cases exercise alone won’t lead to significant weight loss.
 A study published in Current Biology in February found that there is a plateau in energy expenditure at higher activity levels as the body adapts to maintain energy expenditure within a narrow range.* The study measured 332 adults living in five populations.
 After adjusting for body composition, researchers found that energy expenditure is positively correlated with physical activity; however, the relationship weakens at moderate to high intensity physical activity.
 This suggests that working out a lot or at high intensity may not be the most effective approach to weight loss.
 That’s not to say that working out at high intensity is not beneficial to your health; however, if your sole goal is weight loss, focus first and foremost on your intake.